Gias-uddin-vuiya/Gias-uddin-vuiya/README.md

 I'm always open to discussing programming, collaborating on projects, or simply connecting—don’t hesitate to get in touch!

-## ❗ Job Search

-I'm currently open to **internships, freelance/remote opportunities** in web development, Python programming, or software engineering.
-If you’re hiring or know of a relevant opportunity, I’d love to connect!

 ## 🛠️ Skills and Technologies